It draws the attention of issuers to certain key topics that will be the main areas of focus during this year.

 - The AMF welcomes and encourages these two European initiatives, which should unlock a number of regulatory obstacles to innovation and create a single market for crypto-assets.

 Priority 3: Accelerate transition to sustainable finance

 To help issuers improve the quality of non-financial information and contribute to making European regulations on non-financial information more robust:

-- Announced by the European Commission as part of its “Green Deal” for Europe at the end of 2019, the upcoming revision of the NFRD directive in 2021 will therefore be crucial to ensure relevant information for investors but also for all of the company’s stakeholders.
+- Announced by the European Commission as part of its “Green Deal” for Europe at the end of 2019, the upcoming revision of the NFRD directive in 2021 will be crucial to ensure relevant information for investors and for all of the company’s stakeholders.

 - The AMF intends to put forward proposals made in its response to the European Commission’s consultation in the summer of 2020, concerning - for example - the content and reliability of information, the scope of companies subject to reporting and the governance of the future European reporting standard.

 - The AMF will conduct a new review exercise to evaluate non-financial performance statements in its 2021 report on CSR, with the aim of guiding companies in raising the level of requirements expected in this area.

 Facilitate innovative approaches in the field of sustainable finance:

 - The AMF notes the emergence in 2020 of new types of sustainable bonds, indexed on environmental and social performance.

 - New asset classes will be concerned (short-term financing, securitization, derivatives, etc.) and new incentive mechanisms may be tested.